-Each participant who elected to contribute unused vacation pay has an individual 401(a) savings account which tracks contributions made by employees, investments they purchased/sold and related fees.
-Participants elected their investment during the application process.
-Ultimately, participants control how funds in their accounts are invested in the available investment line-up.
+Each participant who elected to contribute unused vacation pay has an individual 401(a) savings account with the record-keeper which tracks contributions made by employees, investments they purchased/sold and related fees.
+Participants control how funds in their accounts are invested in the available investment line-up and can allocate contributions between 44 investment options established under the Plan.